dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 Below ``# add build data`` you see a list of ``ADD`` statements.
 Replace these URLs with those of your GTFS and OSM dump(s) (in the pbf format).
 For the packaging, define your own ``ROUTER_NAME`` in the line ``ENV ROUTER_NAME=...``.

 You can modify more graph bulding settings in the ``build-config.json``.
-The OpenTripPlanner Documentation contains a section about
+The OpenTripPlanner documentation contains a section about
 `Graph build configuration <https://docs.opentripplanner.org/en/latest/Configuration/#graph-build-configuration>`__, listing a lot of settings and their default values.
 For the ``router-config.json`` there also exists `Documentation with description <https://docs.opentripplanner.org/en/latest/Configuration/#runtime-router-configuration>`__ of the options and their default values.